dmgroppe/dmgroppe.github.io/README.md

 * [Collaborative Research in Computational Neuroscience (CRCNS)](https://crcns.org/)<br>
 * [Nightingale Open Science](https://www.ngsci.org/)<br>

-In addition, I was unable to access the following repositories because I either could not figure out how to access the data or my one request to access them went unanswered.
+In addition, I was unable to access the following repositories because I could not figure out how to access the data, did not think that I could access them without an academic affiliation, or my one request to access them went unanswered.
 I am listing them here for completeness and am sure that with a bit more effort you could access the data for reasonable purposes:
 * [Michael Kahana Laboratory](https://memory.psych.upenn.edu/Data)<br>
 * [Mayo Clinic Bioelectronics Neurophysiology and Engineering Lab](https://www.mayo.edu/research/labs/bioelectronics-neurophysiology-engineering/data-code-sharing)<br>
 * [Multicenter iEEG Sleep Atlas](https://ieegatlas.loris.ca/)<br>
 * [MNI Open iEEG Atlas](https://mni-open-ieegatlas.research.mcgill.ca/)<br>

-Finally, the [Open Science Framework](https://osf.io/) and [Dryad](https://datadryad.org) have a few iEEG datasets as well, but I have not yet had time to add them to the table.
+Finally, the [Open Science Framework](https://osf.io/) and [Dryad](https://datadryad.org) have a few iEEG datasets as well, but I have not had time to add them to the catalog.

 Some of those repositories did not have any iEEG data and there were some DABI datasets I was unable to access because I was not granted permission.
 For each dataset, I tried to determine:
 * the amount of data